venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_diode_emulation.md

 \endcond
 \imageStyle{am263_epwm_de_basic_config.PNG,width:40%}
- \image html am263_epwm_de_basic_config.PNG "Figure 1.a Basic waveform configuration" The above diagram shows the configuration for EPWM0A (TripH) and EPWM1A (TripL) and the ones marked as Channel A and B are consistent across the remaining 5 epwm instances.
+ \image html am263_epwm_de_basic_config.PNG "Figure 1.a Basic waveform configuration" The above diagram shows the configuration for EPWM0A (TripH) (EPWM7A in case of AM261x-LP) and EPWM1A (TripL) and the ones marked as Channel A and B are consistent across the remaining 5 epwm instances.

 The table below summarizes the configurations of the EPWMs for the given submodules mentioned in the column.